dsubject/my-gatsby-portfolio/src/markdown-pages/green-web-design.md

 I built this site to be as minimal as possible — the smaller the web page, the less energy is required to view it.
 According to a really amazing  <a href="https://www.websitecarbon.com/" target="_blank">tool</a> developed by Digital Wholesome, the average web page tested produces 1.76 grams of CO2 per page view.
 For a site that carries 10,000 page views per month, that's 211 kg of CO2 per year.

-Thanks to the minimalist design of this site, my homepage releases only <a href="https://www.websitecarbon.com/website/daniellesubject-com/" target="_blank">0.04g of CO2 per page</a> visit — that's a difference of 206.2 kg annually compared to the average website.
+Thanks to the minimalist design of this site, my homepage releases only <a href="https://www.websitecarbon.com/website/daniellesubject-com/" target="_blank">0.05g of CO2 per page</a> visit.

 I didn't write this post to tell you how to build a site.
 I'm not asking you to build an HTML-looking web page from the 90s either (although nostalgia is hot nowadays).
 My goal is to <b>encourage others to think about the long term impact of short term choices</b>.